danforth-restorative/digitalskills.info/_posts/2020-12-18-buy-used-laptop-100-400-dollars.md

 Its easy to cut corners on memory and get more when you need it.
 Be sure to figure out exactly which type, they come in different shapes and sizes.

 I've upgraded wifi a few times, not really sure if it made a difference.
 Besides that, a wireless mouse and keyboard can be good if you work a lot and need to be able to change your work station and posture.

+If you buy a machine without a hard-drive or operating system, or you plan to upgrade the hard-drive yourself, you'll need to get an operating system.
+I recommend [Ubuntu](https://ubuntu.com/), because it's free and not designed to spy on you.
+You can also find a pre-activated Windows 10 torrent, which should run on most machines.

+I'll cover more details on installing an operating system and a beginners guide to Ubuntu in some future posts.

 ## Subscribe for Updates